compileralchemy/compileralchemy.github.io/data/books/sqlite_internals.md

 He coded his own parser-generator called _Lemon_.

 **Version Control System:** He was using Git, but some functionalities were scratching his itch to build his own Version Control System.
 So, as usual, he wrote _Fossil_.
-It's the CVS you would download and configure if you download the source as is from the website.
+It's the VCS you would download and configure if you download the source as is from the website.

 > ...
 And it's GPL, and